Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

-In this section, we fix a \emph{basepointed sphere $\sigma$}, that is an essential sphere $\sigma$ containing the basepoint $p$ of $W_{n,1}$.
-Additionally, we fix a transverse orientation on $\sigma$.
-We let $\mathcal{S}(W_{n,1},\sigma)$ be the complete subgraph of $\mathcal{S}(W_{n,1})$ whose vertex set is the set of homotopy classes of simple sphere systems which are either disjoint from $\sigma$, or contain $\sigma$.
-We call such systems \emph{compatible with $\sigma$}.
-In this section we prove the following. \begin{theorem} Let $\sigma$ be a basepointed sphere.
-Then the subgraph $\mathcal{S}(W_{n,1},\sigma)$ is a $1$-Lipschitz retract of $\mathcal{S}(W_{n,1})$. \end{theorem} The main tool used in the proof of this statement is a surgery procedure that makes a given simple sphere system disjoint from the sphere $\sigma$.
+The main tool used in the proof of Theorem~\ref{thm:basept-sphere-retract} is a surgery procedure that makes a given simple sphere system in $W_{n,1}$ disjoint from $\sigma^\pm$.
 On the one hand, this surgery procedure is inspired by the construction used in \cite{HV96} to show that the sphere system complex is contractible.
 On the other hand, it is motivated by the subsurface projection methods of \cite{MM00}.

-We treat separating and nonseparating spheres in a unified manner using the following notation.
-If $\sigma$ is separating, let $W^1$ and $W^2$ be its complementary components in $W_{n,1}$ and put $N_i = W^i \cup \sigma$.
-We then let $N$ be the disjoint union of $N_1$ and $N_2$.
-If $\sigma$ is nonseparating, let $W$ be its complement.
-There is a canonical way to add two copies of $\sigma$ to $W$ to obtain a compact three-manifold $N$ whose boundary consists of two spheres.

-In both cases, $N$ is a compact three-manifold whose boundary consists of two copies of $\sigma$.
-If no confusion can occur we will often treat $N$ as if it were a submanifold of $W_{n,1}$ and call it \emph{the complement of $\sigma$}.
-In particular, we simply speak of the intersection of a sphere system with $N$.